Jason Kelce: Personal life

-Last name pronunciation
+In 2023, Kelce was a finalist in People's "Sexiest Man Alive" list.

-During the 2021 offseason, Travis Kelce said their immediate family pronounces the last name /ˈkɛlsi/ KEL-see because that is the way their father pronounces it, although the rest of the paternal side of the family pronounces it /kɛls/ KELSS.
+During the 2021 offseason, Travis Kelce said their immediate family pronounces their last name /ˈkɛlsi/ KEL-see because that is the way their father pronounces it, although the rest of the paternal side of the family pronounces it /kɛls/ KELSS.
 Jason elaborated that their father "at some point ... got tired of correcting everyone calling him 'Kell-see.' ...
 And now I think we're both at the point where we're riding with Ed 'Kell-see.'"